 Useful resources

-- Revenue Department – governmental office overseeing Thailand’s tax system, also includes a list of double taxation treaties
+- Revenue Department – governmental office overseeing Thailand’s tax system, which includes a list of double taxation treaties

 - Tourism Thailand – information on VAT refunds for visitors to Thailand